CodingZeal/react-boilerplate/README.md

 * Delete `index.html`
 * Delete `webpack/starterApp.js`
 * Delete the `starterapp` script line from `package.json`
-* Change the contents of `client/components/App/index.js` as appropriate for your application.
+* Change the contents of `client/modules/app/components/App/index.js` and the `client/modules/sample` module as appropriate for your application.

 ## Notes of Interest